A boiler is the heart of a home’s central heating system, supplying heat to the radiators and hot water to the taps.

-In many cases, HomeServe can recommend and install a new boiler in as little as 48 hours, depending on the type of boiler you choose.
+In many cases, HomeServe can recommend and install a new boiler in as little as 48 hours as well as offering emergency boiler repairs, depending on the type of boiler you choose*.

 It may occasionally take up to three days to install a new boiler if it requires more work.

 For example: converting from a system boiler to a combi boiler, is a more complicated job than a straightforward upgrade.

 Get a boiler quote